What is Delta-8 THC? Beginner Guide

 THC — delta 8 and delta 9 — are both considered active cannabinoids.

-THC activates the endocannabinoid receptors in the brain involved with regulating serotonin.
-By modifying serotonin activity THC temporarily alters our sensory perception and other aspects involved with higher executive function.
+THC activates the endocannabinoid receptors in the brain, temporarily altering our sensory perception and other functions.

 Delta 8 THC is identical to delta 9 THC, aside from three distinct differences: